President Trumps Executive Order 10.12.2017 –

 Allowing Employer Associations to buy Health Insurance

-The order directs the Secretary of Labor to consider expanding access to Association Health Plans (AHPs), which could potentially allow American employers to form groups across State lines.
+The order of 10.12.2017 directs the Secretary of Labor to consider expanding access to Association Health Plans (AHPs), which could potentially allow American employers to form groups across State lines.

 o A broader interpretation of the Employee Retirement Income Security Act (ERISA) could potentially allow employers in the same line of business anywhere in the country to join together to offer healthcare coverage to their employees.
 Prior, an association had to be pre-existing and organized for reasons other than getting health insurance.